Annapolis Valley Campus

 What you'll need

 You are a collaborative, team player who takes personal accountability to deliver on what is expected in your role and you strive for excellence every day.
-You understand your position as a role model to each of our students and as such, you demonstrate the utmost professionalism, integrity and respect for all persons in everything you do.
+You understand our position as role models to our students and as such, you demonstrate the utmost professionalism, integrity and respect for all persons in everything you do.
 You are committed to life-long learning, occupational currency and a belief in NSCC's mission.
 You bring a learning-centered perspective to everything you do.
 You think broadly, celebrate diversity of thought, and respect the uniqueness of individuals.
 You flourish in a dynamic, changing and sometimes ambiguous environment by keeping informed and connected within your role and the College.
 Is this you?

 Qualifications and Occupational Experience:

-- You are familiar with and comfortable using computer applications such as the Microsoft Office Suite, E-mail, and Learning Management Software.
+- You are familiar with and comfortable using computer applications such as the Microsoft Office Suite, E-mail and Megamation.

 Relevant Skills and Knowledge:

-- You possess excellent interpersonal skills and can interact at all levels of an organization.
+- You possess excellent interpersonal and communication skills and are able to interact effectively with a diversity of people

-- You are known for your superior customer service skills and can create a relationship of trust beyond the immediate interaction.
+- You are known for your superior customer service skills and are able to create a relationship of trust beyond the immediate interaction

 Look for yourself